conradhalling/jekyll-theme-chirpy/_posts/2025-09-06-cape-cod-2025-day-four.md

 ![Food truck tacos and a mocktail at Truro Vineyards](food-truck-tacos-and-a-mocktail-at-truro-vineyards.png){:width="800" height="600" }_Food truck tacos and a mocktail at Truro Vineyards_

 After eating, I walked back to the campground, giving me more than seven miles of walking for the day.
-During my walk, I was confidently able to give two tourists on bikes directions to local attractions.
+During my walk, I was confidently able (after a few days of exploring the area) to give two tourists on bikes directions to local attractions.

 The weather was 76 °F, humid, and sunny at 1:00 pm.
 I took a nap for an hour with the tent wide open to catch the breeze.
 I did laundry after I woke up, and